 - Buffy the Vampire Slayer used this in the form of a training run set up by Giles.

-- WWE Day of Reckoning has a tutorial mode centered around Al Snow (the head trainer from WWE Tough Enough, the reality show that centered on people training to become wrestlers) teaching a pair of rookies how to wrestle.
+- WWE Day of Reckoning has a tutorial mode centered around Al Snow (the head trainer from WWE Tough Enough seasons 1-3) teaching a pair of rookies how to wrestle.
 As a bonus, the two trainees are clearly modeled after John Hennigan and Matt Cappotelli, the two winners from Tough Enough season 3.

 - In the Dragon Ball Z game Burst Limit, the tutorial is justified in that you play as kid Gohan being trained in combat by Piccolo; this fits in perfectly to the canon.